mtcextendee/mautic-owner-rotator-bundle/README.md

 ### Usage

-1. Go to plugins and set
+1. Go to plugins and setup Owner Rotator
+2. Change  the contat owner and see If was changed based on your rules

 ## More Mautic stuff